 I spent a lot of time looking at single-DIN head units as my factory location was a single-DIN.
 So, the installation would be have been simpler with a single-DIN head unit.
 Ultimately, I went with the double-DIN however, if I were going to buy the single-DIN, I would buy the Pioneer AVH-3500NEX (link to check price on Amazon).
 By way of “flipping out,” the head unit has nearly all of the same features as the head unit I purchased, it just installs easier and costs less.

 Five channel amplifiers have the ability to provide amplification for an entire system.
-After spending hours researching the various technical specifications, and price shopping, I think I finally found the best five-channel amplifier on the market, the JL Audio VX1000/5i (link to check price on Amazon).
+After spending hours researching the various technical specifications, and price shopping, I think I finally found the best five-channel amplifier on the market, the Mosconi Pro 5/30 (link to check price on Amazon).
 You’ll struggle to use an amplifier if the sound quality is poor and its technical specifications don’t allow for multiple installation configurations.
 This amplifier passes those tests with flying colors.

-I purchased the JL Audio VX1000/5i because its an all in one powerhouse of an amplifier.
+I purchased the Mosconi because it’s an all-in-one powerhouse of an amplifier.
 I like to run a minimum of 75 watts each to my front speakers and a quarter of that to my rear speakers.
-In addition, I like to have no less than 300 watts to my subwoofers.
-This amplifier is extremely configurable but when at 4 ohms (my preferred impedance) the system delivers 75 watts x 4 channels (front left/right and rear left/right) and a whopping 400 watts x 1 to the subwoofer.
-(More on how I use to subwoofers in a 4ohm x 1 configuration below)
+In addition, I like to have no less than 300 watts for my subwoofers.
+This amplifier is extremely configurable, but when at 4 ohms (my preferred impedance), the system delivers 95 watts x 4 channels (front left/right and rear left/right) and a whopping 660 watts x 1 to the subwoofer.
+(More on how I use subwoofers in a 4 Ohm x 1 configuration below.)

-Note: Digital Signal Processing and Equalization are pretty weight topics.
-For the sake of this article please know, the JL Audio amplifier has a world-class digital sound processor built into it.
-This is one of the reasons I chose it.
-While you can tune the system yourself, its something that can be done by a professional in a few hours.
+Note: Digital Signal Processing and Equalization are pretty weighted topics.
+For the sake of this article, please know, that some amplifiers have a world-class digital sound processor built into it.
+This is one that doesn’t but I highly recommend this one.
+While you can tune the system yourself, it’s something that can be done by a professional in a few hours.
 It’s a solid investment and highly recommended.

 As I mentioned previously, my preferred way to install speakers is to make it look like the factory installed them.
-That said, after lots of researching and testing the best 6.5 inch, coaxial speakers, I finally have a recommendation.
-The coaxials that are able to be stealth mounted, assuming you have a 6.5-inch opening and the ones I purchased are the JL Audio C5-650x (link to check price on Amazon).
+That said, after lots of research and testing the best 6.5-inch, coaxial speakers, I finally have a recommendation.
+The coaxials that are able to be stealth mounted, assuming you have a 6.5-inch opening, and the ones I purchased are the Focal ES 165 KX2 K2 Power 6-1/2″ 2-Way Component Speaker System (link to check price on Amazon).

 What I like about these speakers is they are premium full-range speakers and reproduce music with impressive fidelity and power.
 The soundstage quality is unheard of in a coaxial set of speakers.